 Putting Open Science into action in an engineering project

 Our world is changing rapidly.
-Addressing these enormous challenges require new ways of performing science.
+Addressing these enormous challenges requires new ways of performing science.

 6 research activities on photovoltaics